 Results of the treatment vary: TRUE

-While we agree with this, it’s actually true of every type of cosmetic procedure, or surgery.
+While we agree with this, it’s true of every type of cosmetic procedure, or surgery.
 That’s because everyone is different, and everyone’s skin needs are different.
 Add age, ethnicity and the area of skin you’re treating into the mix, and it’s no surprise that different people achieve different results.

 Microneedling treats skin problems: TRUE